fortran-lang/stdlib/doc/specs/stdlib_bitsets.md

 will have the same number of bits as `set1`.
 It is an `intent(in)` argument.

-#### Result character
+#### Result value

 The result is a default logical scalar.

-#### Result value

 The result is `.true.` if the bits in both bitsets are set to the same value, otherwise the result is `.FALSE.`.

 #### Example